saltstack/salt-get-started/event/reactor.md

 ## Let's try it out

-Now that you understand reactor SLS files, create the `salt-vagrant-demo/saltstack/salt/reactor` directory, and then create a file called `customevent.sls` in that directory.
+Now that you understand Salt reactor SLS files, create the `salt-vagrant-demo/saltstack/salt/reactor` directory, and then create a file called `customevent.sls` in that directory.
 Next, add one of the reactor SLS examples from this section, or create your own.
 Make sure you update the target